cjwomack/Buzzmania/README.md

 - Remember Location and size of previous window
 - Fix keyboard input in quiz mode
 - Test with PS2 Buzz controller
-- Investigate http requests for integration with Python or IPC communication (Of course I could fork some other Python code too).
+- Investigate http requests for integration with Python or IPC communication (Of course I could fork some other Python code too instead of using this).
 So imagine you have an audience.
 You poll the audience for the favorite icecream perhaps via Flask or a Google Sheets.
 The four contestants get points if they guess the most popular or least popular  preference.
 Eg 12 points if 1 contestant chooses correctly, 6 each for 2 contestants, 4 poitns for 3 contestants and 3 points if all 4 contestants guess correctly.